NyX-cod3r/pycalc/README.md

 # Animated Scientific Calculator

-A Samsung-style scientific calculator desktop app built with Python and Tkinter.
+A scientific calculator desktop app built with Python and Tkinter.

 ## Features